jspsych/jsPsych/docs/developers/extension-development.md

 The four events that an extension must support are shown in the sample code.

-`extension.initialize` is called with `jsPsych.init()`.
+`extension.initialize` is called with `initJsPsych()`.
 This is where setup code for the extension can happen.
 This event will happen once per experiment, unlike the other events which occur with each trial.
 The `params` object can include whatever parameters are necessary to configure the extension.
-The `params` object is passed from the call to `jsPsych.init()` to the `extension.initialize` method. `extension.initialize` must return a `Promise` that resolves when the extension is finished initializing.
+The `params` object is passed from the call to `initJsPsych()` to the `extension.initialize` method. `extension.initialize` must return a `Promise` that resolves when the extension is finished initializing.

 `extension.on_start` is called at the start of the plugin execution, prior to calling `plugin.trial`.
 This is where trial-specific initialization can happen, such as creating empty containers to hold data or resetting internal state.
 The `params` object is passed from the declaration of the extension in the trial object.
 You can use `params` to customize the behavior of the extension for each trial.